specklesystems/speckle-docs/workspaces/welcome-to-workspaces.md

 ### Members
 - View all projects in the workspace by default.
-- Can create and own projects but cannot invite external users.
+- Can create, contribute to, and own projects if on an Editor seat
+- Cannot invite external users.

 ### Guests
 - External collaborators invited to specific projects.
+- Can contribute to projects if on an Editor seat.
 - Have limited visibility and access only to the projects to which they are explicitly added.

 ## Advanced Security Options

-Workspaces support domain-based membership policies to ensure only authorised users can join.
+The Business plan offers features for organisations requiring advanced security and control.
 Admins can:
-- Restrict membership to specific email domains.
+- Restrict membership to specific email domains so only authorised users can join
-- Highlight non-compliant users in the Members view for review and action.

-Higher-tier plans offer additional features like SSO and custom data residency for organisations requiring advanced security.
+- Enable SSO
+- Choose a custom region to host the workspace data

 ## Data Management

 Workspaces make managing project data simple and secure:
 - Projects are centrally managed within the workspace.
-- Members can be assigned as **contributors** (write access) or **reviewers** (read-only access).
+- Members can be assigned a **Can edit** role (write/read access) or **Can view** role (read-only access on web).
 - All data is encrypted and stored in Speckle's secure infrastructure.

 For organisations with regulatory requirements, **[custom data residency](./data-residency.md)** options allow data storage in specific regions.